maternity

 10. Nursery details

 When you put so much time and effort into the nursery it can be easy to forget to focus on the details.
-Take a few minutes to photograph the small stuffed animals, the books, the changing table, and anything else that is special to you.
+Photographing items like books, stuffed animals, tiny clothing, the changing table, helps to push pause on this fleeting season of waiting and preparing to meet baby.

 10-must-have-images-maternity-session-10